CraftAcademy/lectures/accounts/part-2.md

 ##### RSpec and Unit Testing

-For the purpose of unit testing we will be using RSpec.
 Our application code, that we scaffolded using suspenders, comes with RSpec pre-configured, so there is not much for us to du apart from one thing.
 We want to edit the `.rspec` file in the applications root folder and make a small change.
-We want to add the `--documentation` switch to the configuration so we can get a nice and verbose output when we run our tests and not the green or red dots that come with a vanilla setup.
+We want to add the `--format documentation` switch to the configuration so we can get a nice and verbose output when we run our tests and not the green or red dots that come with a vanilla setup.

+Your `.rspec` file should look like this, so go ahead and make the necessary changes.

 ```
 --color